SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Custom Types
 ------------

-You can specify an explicit access level for a custom type at the point that you define the type.
+If you want to specify an explicit access level for a custom type, do so at the point that you define the type.
 The new type can then be used wherever its access level permits.
 For example, if you define a private class, that class can only be used as the type of a property,